 M/V Barkley Star charter:

 We can handle groups as small as 20 and as large as 48; the ideal group size is 24 including teachers or chaperones.
 Our programs revolve around boats where capacity is 12 passengers, so groups of 11 students plus one teacher/chaperone work best.
 We prefer groups slightly under or equal, rather than slightly over multiples of twelve.
 For example, 22 people still fit in two boats, but 25 people do not, and the trip then becomes less cost efficient when a third boat trip must be added.

 If all this sounds good, go to Step 2.
 Application Deadlines; otherwise explore the following for troubleshooting tips.

 Due to limited resources at this busy, shared-use facility, the maximum group size that BMSC can normally accommodate is 48 people.
 It is our experience that groups larger than 48 do not allow for an optimum learning experience.
 Requests can still be made for larger groups, and we will accommodate them if resources allow, however, we may require more flexibility on the dates of your visit.
 ‘Peak season’ trip dates may not be available to oversized groups.

-If your group size is between 10 and 20, and you have flexible booking dates, we recommend that you submit a booking request.
-We will do our best to schedule your group with another small group with similar learning objectives.
+If your group size is between 10 and 20 people, and you have flexible booking dates, we still recommend that you submit a booking request.
 Some teachers also work around low enrollment by opening the trip up to students from other grades, or even a neighboring school.

 Step 2: Application deadlines